Updated March 6, 2023

 They are the reusable pieces of which can be used to optimize data processing by making use of custom code.
 It also helps in enhancing the Talend Studio features and also improves job capacity.
 There are basically two kinds of routines: User routine and System routine.

 - System routine: The read-only codes which can be directly called inside any Job.

 - User routine: Custom created a routine by the users either by making new ones or using the existing old ones.

 Q5.
 What is the difference between ETL and ELT?

-ETL or Extraction, Transformation, and Load is the age-old concept which involves the extraction of data from external sources, transforming it to make it fit for use as per business and operational needs, then loading it into end target data warehouse or target database.
+ETL or Extraction, Transformation, and Load is the age-old concept that involves the extraction of data from external sources, transforming it to make it fit for use as per business and operational needs, then loading it into the end target data warehouse or target database.
 This is a very valid approach as long as there are multiple databases and source systems involved in the whole process.
-The data is transported from one place to another, so it is often advisable to do all the transformation related work in a separate specialized engine.
+The data is transported from one place to another, so it is often advisable to do all the transformation-related work in a separate specialized engine.

 ELT, on the other hand, is the process where the extracted data is primarily loaded into the end systems.
 Thereafter, transformations are done on top of it.
 It is a better approach when your target system is efficient and robust enough to handle all the transformations.
 Most of the analytical databases today like Google Big Query and Amazon Redshift often make use of ELT technology because their end systems are efficient enough to process, tackle and handle all the transformed data.